CPT spotlight OPT Model

 Andrew Mills |

 As explained in the NASM-CPT 7 course, there are several types of muscle actions which are utilized to produce human movement; however, when most people think of exercise, they likely picture isotonic muscle actions.
-Isotonic muscle actions move a ...
+Isotonic muscle actions move a muscle ...

 Read More